vh3/tclSenseHat/README.md

        experiment2_counter.tcl - a 2-digit counter that will allow you to count up to 999 on the 8X8 matrix.

 11. Learn - about 8X8 fonts.
-(1) Download this Windows software from https://www.min.at/prinz/o/software/pixelfont/ for editing 8X8 fonts, them used it to export fonts in .asm format which can be converted to work with these scripts (see script font_convert.tcl).
+(1) Download this Windows software from https://www.min.at/prinz/o/software/pixelfont/ for editing 8X8 fonts, then use it to export your favourite font in .asm format so it can be converted to work with these scripts (see script font_convert.tcl).
 (2) Play with 8X8 images and conver them to hexadecimal representation.
 I used this website to make and modify simple images: http://gurgleapps.com/tools/matrix

 SENSEHAT FEATURES